LEON-MING/TheiaSfM_Leon/Leon's README.txt

             "Filter relative rotations based on loop inconsistencies prior " "to estimating global rotations.");

-I also modified SetReconstructionBuilderOptions to include those new flags, as well as modify the ReconstructionBuilderOptions struct to include the new flag values.
+I also modified SetReconstructionBuilderOptions to include those new flags, as well as the ReconstructionBuilderOptions struct to include the new flag values.

 Most important things in prefilter_view_pairs.cc are commented.
 Loops in the view graph are often referred to as cycles.
 PrefilterViewPairs essentially calls CreateChains, CreateCycles, CalculateErrors, CalculateTranslationErrors, and DoInference (twice, once for rotations and once for translations).